issp-center-dev/TeNeS/docs/sphinx/en/file_specification/parameter_section.rst

 - ``is_real``

   - When set to ``true``, the type of elements of the tensor becomes real.
-  - If one complex operator is defined at least,  calculation does not start.
+  - If one complex operator is defined at least,  calculation will end in errors before starting.

 - ``iszero_tol``